Cross City Tunnel: History

 Sydney's Cross City Tunnel was predicted to fail before construction even began.
 In February 2002, a year before tunnelling commenced and four years before it ultimately fell into receivership due to low traffic volumes, Sydney traffic planner Michelle Zeibots told local media that the tunnel was incapable of carrying the volume of cars that the Transport Minister, Carl Scully had predicted.
 She said it was "physically impossible" for the tunnel to carry the predicted 95,000 cars each day.
 While the NRMA was enthusiastic about building the new motorway, Dr Zeibots was scathing.
 "It's not a serious transport project," she said at the time.
 "The inputs and outputs just don't add up."

 Despite the warnings of a traffic shortfall, in 2002, the government of Bob Carr awarded Cross City Motorways the contract to build, own and operate an east–west tunnel underneath the Sydney CBD.

+The passing of the Roads Act of 1993 updated road classifications and the way they could be declared within New South Wales.
+Under this act, the Roads & Traffic Authority declared the Cross City Tunnel as Tollway 6010, from its interchange with Western Distributor in Darling Harbour to Rushcutters Bay, on 16 December 2002, nearly three years before it had officially opened; the tollway still retains this declaration today.

 Construction work for the Cross City Tunnel commenced in January 2003, and the tunnel was originally scheduled to open in October 2005.
 In April 2005 the NSW government announced that the tunnel would open four months early on 12 June 2005.
-The opening day was subsequently postponed due to detailed commissioning works, with the official opening going ahead on Sunday 28 August 2005.
+The opening day was subsequently postponed due to detailed commissioning works, with the official opening going ahead on 28 August 2005.
 The tunnel was opened by the Premier of New South Wales, Morris Iemma, using the same pair of scissors used to open the Sydney Harbour Bridge in 1932, the Sydney Harbour Tunnel in 1992 and the Anzac Bridge in 1995.
 Prior to the vehicular opening there was a charity walk-through, as is customary for new roadways in Sydney, which attracted a large number of public visitors.
 The first traffic passed through the tunnel late on 28 August.